coveooss/gotemplate/docs/functions_long.md

 The dateModify takes a modification and a date and returns the timestamp. dateModify(fmt string, date time.Time) time.Time

-logs a message using DEBUG as log level (5). debug(args ...interface{}) string
+Logs a message using DEBUG as log level (5). debug(args ...interface{}) string

-logs a message with format using DEBUG as log level (5). debugf(format string, args ...interface{}) string
+Logs a message with format using DEBUG as log level (5). debugf(format string, args ...interface{}) string

 dec(arg1 interface{}) interface{}, error